openbraininstitute/neuroagent/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: For requests for new features
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Description
-A clear and concise description of what you want to happen.
+Clear and concise description of what you would like to happen

-**Describe alternatives you've considered**
+## Assets
+E.g. Figma, design or other assets

+## Technical implementation & specs
+Including also dependencies or affected components

+## Describe alternatives considered
-A clear and concise description of any alternative solutions or features you've considered.
+Clear and concise description of any alternative solutions or features considered

-**Additional context**
+## Screenshots
+If applicable, add screenshots to help explain your problem

+## Additional context
-Add any other context or screenshots about the feature request here.
+Add any other context about the problem here

+## Acceptance criteria
+- [ ] Include a checkbox list
+- [ ] Include a checkbox list
+- [ ] Include a checkbox list

+## Right panel fields

+### Assignee
+Will be added by default (the Product Owner)

+### Labels
+E.g. You can add 'planning' (for QA discussion), 'up next?' (for resource request), or other as applicable

+### Type
+Bug / Feature / Task

+### Projects
+Select 'OBI 2025-' project (plus others as relevant)
+Priority: P0 (higher), P1, or P2 (lower)
+Time estimate: In days